top of page

 ANNIE MCKENZIE MCDOUGALL

-The daughter of Scottish immigrants, Annie married David McDougall in 1871 in Manitoba.
+The daughter of Scottish immigrants, Kenneth McKenzie and Jane Condy McKenzie, Annie married David McDougall in 1871 in Manitoba.
 Their honeymoon was a 1,000 mile trip by buckboard to the Victoria Mission on the North Saskatchewan.
-In 1873 Annie and their first child made the 13 day trip to the Morley Mission in a horse-drawn cariole in weather that often hovered 45 degrees below zero.
+In 1873 Annie and their first child made the 13 day trip to the Morleyville Mission in a horse-drawn cariole in weather that often hovered 45 degrees below zero.
+The couple would eventually have five more children, one of whom died in infancy in 1886.

-Annie witnessed the last buffalo hunts in the area.
-She signed Treaty No. 7 at Blackfoot Crossing.
+Annie witnessed one of the last buffalo hunts in the area.
+She also was present at the signing of Treaty No. 7 at Blackfoot Crossing.
 She is sometimes described as the first business woman between Fort Garry and the Pacific because she was in charge of her husband’s Morleyville trading post during his long trips away for supplies.